npmanos/nmanos-comp490-jobs-project/README.md

 After building the project, run `dist/bin/job-search` in your terminal.

 > [!IMPORTANT]
 > There is a known bug which can cause file writing to take a long time.
-If the application seems to be frozen on `Saving file...` please be patient.
+If the application seems to be frozen on
+> `Saving file...`, please be patient.
+>
-> This may be resolved in v2.0.0+ but may still occur in certain circumstances.
+> This may be partially resolved in v2.0.0+, but could still occur in certain circumstances.

 ```text
 dist/bin/job-search --help